You are here

 Because anti-pegloticase antibodies appear to bind to the PEG portion of the drug, there may be potential for binding with other PEGylated products.
 The impact of anti-PEG antibodies on patients’ responses to other PEG-containing therapeutics is unknown.

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

 Anaphylaxis

-During pre-marketing clinical trials, anaphylaxis was reported with a frequency of 6.5% (8/123) of patients treated with KRYSTEXXA every 2 weeks and 4.8% (6/126) for the every 4-week dosing regimen.
-There were no cases of anaphylaxis in patients receiving placebo.
-Anaphylaxis generally occurred within 2 hours after treatment.
 Diagnostic criteria of anaphylaxis were skin or mucosal tissue involvement, and, either airway compromise, and/or reduced blood pressure with or without associated symptoms, and a temporal relationship to KRYSTEXXA or placebo injection with no other identifiable cause.
-Manifestations included wheezing, peri-oral or lingual edema, or hemodynamic instability, with or without rash or urticaria.
-Cases occurred in patients being pretreated with one or more doses of an oral antihistamine, an intravenous corticosteroid and/or acetaminophen.
+Manifestations included wheezing, peri-oral or lingual edema, or hemodynamic instability, with or without rash or urticaria, nausea or vomiting.
+Cases occurred in patients being pre-treated with one or more doses of an oral antihistamine, an intravenous corticosteroid and/or acetaminophen.
 This pre-treatment may have blunted or obscured symptoms or signs of anaphylaxis and therefore the reported frequency may be an underestimate.

 KRYSTEXXA should be administered in a healthcare setting by healthcare providers prepared to manage anaphylaxis.
 Patients should be pre-treated with antihistamines and corticosteroids.
 Anaphylaxis may occur with any infusion, including a first infusion, and generally manifests within 2 hours of the infusion.
 However, delayed type hypersensitivity reactions have also been reported.
 Patients should be closely monitored for an appropriate period of time for anaphylaxis after administration of KRYSTEXXA.
 Patients should be informed of the symptoms and signs of anaphylaxis and instructed to seek immediate medical care should anaphylaxis occur after discharge from the healthcare setting.

 The risk of anaphylaxis is higher in patients whose uric acid level increases to above 6 mg/dL, particularly when 2 consecutive levels above 6 mg/dL are observed.
-Monitor serum uric acid levels prior to infusions and consider discontinuing treatment if levels increase to above 6 mg/dL.
+Monitor serum uric acid levels prior to infusions and discontinue treatment if levels increase to above 6 mg/dL.
 Because of the possibility that concomitant use of oral urate-lowering therapy and KRYSTEXXA may potentially blunt the rise of serum uric acid levels, it is recommended that before starting KRYSTEXXA patients discontinue oral urate-lowering medications and not institute therapy with oral urate-lowering agents while taking KRYSTEXXA.

 Infusion Reactions